 A true leader among his peers, Bruno completed a two-year term as President of the Women's Basketball Coaches Association in the Summer of 2007 after being selected by his peers at the 2005 Final Four.
 Prior to becoming just the second male coach to lead the organization, he was the Male Coaches of Women's Basketball Representative on the Board of Directors.
 Founded in 1981, the WBCA promotes women's basketball by unifying coaches at all levels to develop a reputable identity for the sport and to foster and promote the development of the game in all of its aspects as an amateur sport for women and girls.
 Bruno is the chairman of the WBCA/State Farm All-American committee while he is also the East Regional representative for the NCAA Division I Tournament selection, represents District I on the WBCA Ethics Committee and is also on the Wade Trophy committee.

 In addition to working with youngsters at his camps, Bruno also works with the sport at the highest levels with USA Basketball and the WNBA.
 In October of 2014, Bruno was an assistant coach with the USA Women's National Team that won the gold medal at the FIBA World Championship in Turkey.
 In August of 2012, Bruno was on the bench as an assistant coach when the USA Women's National Team captured its fifth consecutive Olympic Gold.
 Bruno served as assistant coach alongside Jennifer Gillom of the WNBA Minnesota Lynx and Marynell Meadors of the Atlanta Dream and was under the direction of head coach Geno Auriemma.
 Working together since 2010, the same coaching staff helped to capture gold at the FIBA World Championships in 2010.
-Bruno has also served as an assistant coach for USA Basketball's recent European Exhibition Tour and was a "Court Coach" at the National Team's Vegas Training Camp in the summer 2011 and most recently in October of 2013.
+Bruno has also served as an assistant coach for USA Basketball's recent European Exhibition Tour and was a "Court Coach" at the National Team's Vegas Training Camp in October of 2013.